 Continue to explore the interconnectedness and relationships between the three terms.

 - How does equity support diversity and inclusion?

-- For whom are you creating more inclusive environments?
+- For whom are you creating a more inclusive environment?

-Keeping these terms separated and clarified helps me stay clear about the scope of my work and the goals of trainings I facilitate, like unconscious bias trainings.
-That training is, for me, about ensuring the tricks our brains play on us don’t interrupt the diversity efforts and equitable practices we are working to integrate.
+Keeping these terms separate and clear helps me focus on the scope of my work and the goals of trainings I facilitate, like unconscious bias trainings.
+For me, that training is about ensuring the tricks our brains play on us don’t interrupt the diversity efforts and equitable practices we are working to integrate.
 It’s about realizing that diversity efforts, without equitable practices and intentional inclusion, will always fall short.

-For us as individuals that are part of larger companies and organizations, I hope separating these terms and becoming clearer about the language will help us engage in deeper and more meaningful conversations.
-That it will allow us to ask hard questions like:
+For us individuals that are part of larger companies and organizations, I hope separating these terms and becoming clearer about language will help us engage in deeper, more meaningful conversations that encourage a fresh perspective.
+It helps us ask hard questions like:

 - Why do we value diversity?
 Why is it part of our values?

-Perhaps most of all, I hope it moves us toward not only more DEI conversations, but more DEI initiatives and actions.
-That these conversations can bring us into deeper engagement with one another, with DEI, and with the values we want to see moving forward in our industry.
+Most of all, I hope move us toward not only more DEI conversations but more DEI initiatives and actions.
+These conversations can bring us into deeper engagement with one another, with DEI, and with the values we want to see moving our industry forward.